-- Preview Email Newsletter

 UTIA entomologist recommends smashing eggs before they hatch in spring

-KNOXVILLE, Tenn. - The invasive spotted lanternfly, which can cause damage to many plants, has been detected in a few Tennessee counties, but all residents can help stop the spread by looking for and destroying egg masses befor more PR
+KNOXVILLE, Tenn. - The invasive spotted lanternfly, which can cause damage to many plants, has been detected in a few Tennessee counties, but all residents can help stop the spread by looking for and destroying egg masses before they hatch in the spring.

 Her Story, Our Community: UWG Spotlights Women Driving Change Across Campus (10)